EOSIO/eos/TUTORIAL.md

 executed transaction: 414cf0dc7740d22474992779b2416b0eabdbc91522c16521307dd682051af083 366 bytes  1000 cycles
 #         eosio <= eosio::newaccount            {"creator":"eosio","name":"tester","owner":{"threshold":1,"keys":[{"key":"EOS7ijWCBmoXBi3CgtK7DJxentZZ...
 ```
+**NOTE:** The `create account` subcommand requires two keys, one for the OwnerKey (which in a production environment should be kept highly secure) and one for the ActiveKey.
+In this tutorial example, the same key is used for both.

 Because we are using the `eosio::account_history_api_plugin` we can query all accounts that are controlled by our key: